 If this is the case for you, our list below outlines some of the most common sleep disorders and the mattress that may be able to help.

 Sleep Apnea currently affects about 22 million Americans.
-The most common form, Obstructive Sleep Apnea, occurs when the throat muscles become relaxed, causing breathing to stop and start due to blocked airways.
+The most common form is Obstructive Sleep Apnea.
+This occurs when the throat muscles become relaxed, causing breathing to stop and start due to blocked airways.
 This often results in snoring that can disrupt sleep.

 When it comes to mattresses, you will want something on the firmer side so that your spin remains aligned and stable throughout the night.